rafaelff/YouSing/README.md

 ##### Running from source
 - Install Node.js if you don't have it yet
 - Extract the files
 - Run by command line `npm install` on the folder where the files were extracted

+**Important:** On linux, make sure to run as root `sudo node main.js` or else you wont be able to connect the mobile devices
 #### Preparation
 - Start the server on a computer (a Raspberry Pi with Raspbian is suggested for portability)
 - Connect the computer in a big screen `optional`